What is Washing Soda?

-Washing soda or soda ash, is a chemical compound that can be used to remove stubborn stains from laundry and is an essential component in most homemade laundry detergent for powder, liquid or single pod formulas.
+Washing soda, also known as soda ash, is a chemical compound that can be used to remove stubborn stains from laundry and is an essential component in most homemade laundry detergent for powder, liquid or single pod formulas.
 Washing soda should not be confused with baking soda, although the two compounds are closely related.

 The chemical formula for washing soda is Na2CO3 and it is also known as sodium carbonate.